 We provide legal services in the following areas:

 - Advising in relation to your entitlement to a share of the estate of the deceased

 - Making an application to the Court for probate where the deceased had left a Will or letters of administration when there is no Will

 - Winding up of the deceased estate and distribution of its assets to the beneficiaries

-For advice on deceased estates and legal assistance in obtaining a grant of probate or letters of administration, call Robertson Hayles Lawyers, your Perth Probate Lawyers at (08) 6311 7815 or contact us by email today to arrange an appointment with one of our experienced Probate Lawyers.
+For advice on deceased estates and legal assistance in obtaining a grant of probate or letters of administration, please contact Robertson Hayles Lawyers at (08) 9325 1700 or by email at email@example.com today to arrange an appointment with one of our experienced Probate Lawyers.